Monk Basic Guide

 IconNameEffectDurationCooldown

-Riddle of FireIncreases damage dealt by 15%.20s60s
+Riddle of FireIncreases damage dealt by 15%.
+Grants Fire’s Rumination.20s60s

 On the face of it, Riddle of Fire and Brotherhood are pretty simple skills.
 We press Riddle of Fire and do more damage for the next 20 seconds.
-We press Brotherhood and both we and our party do more damage for the next 15 seconds.
-Now while the burst windows that we build around these skills using the rest of our kit can be complex, the actual usage of these skills themselves are very simple.
+We press Brotherhood and both we and our party do more damage for the next 20 seconds.
+While the burst windows that we build around these skills using the rest of our kit can be complex, the actual usage of these skills themselves are very simple.
 In a full uptime vacuum we simply press them on cooldown every single time they come back up.
 Make sure you’re always weaving RoF in the latter half of your GCD roll to ensure you get a full 11 GCDs under the buff.

 Riddle of Wind

 Functionally, you can think of Riddle of Wind as a DoT, or as a damaging oGCD.
 Given that it has a 90s CD, it’s sometimes going to fall out of buffs; this is okay.
 In a vacuum, you just press Riddle of Wind on CD forever, getting the maximum amount of uses while every other usage misaligns itself from your buffs.
-In a real scenario, such as an encounter where you have a specific killtime/phase time in mind, you can afford to hold it into buffs when you know you aren’t going to lose a usage by doing so.

 Utility and Misc.
 Skills